DMurawiecki/MLOps-project/README.md

 The project used classic libraries: hugging face, transformers, json, pathlib, pandas and numpy.
 A blending of 3 pretrained DeBERTa models was used as a model.
 Word level tokenization is used, and the received tokens and token_map are loaded into the training dataset.
 We employ parallel processing to tokenize our dataset, ensuring speedy execution.
 We slightly fine-tune the model’s on full train data and present the final predictions on the test in .csv form.

-As a plan for a warm model, several points can be highlighted:
+As a plan for a model's deploy, we have several points:
-* creating an API for accepting test data and loading it into the model creating and installing libraries in docker container for model’s deploy
+* creating an API for accepting test data and loading it into the model
+* creating and installing libraries in docker container for model’s deploy
 * launching a container using our Image on the server, giving it access to our API
 * scaling the system onto several servers that can withstand the load

-In the final application, it would be possible to implement the output of a text document in which all PII would be highlighted in color.
+In the model's inference, it would be possible to implement the output of a text document in which all PII would be highlighted in color.